 The Scales Page follows the same general conventions as the Tunings Page.
 The app comes preloaded with several of the most common scales and users are free to delete scales of no use to them.
-For most users the Major and Minor scales along with the Major and Minor pentatonic scales are sufficient.
+The Advanced install contains some truly exotic specimens and we hope to add more while the Basic install includes only the major and minor scales.
+For most users the Major and Minor scales along with the Major and Minor pentatonic scales are sufficient but we encourage experimentation with unusual scales.
 If users want to enter their own scales they are free to do so as long as the combination of Whole and Half steps ultimately adds up to 12 steps.
 A Whole step is equal to 2 frets and a Half step represents a fret.
+The steps can be selected from the list next to the scales.
 If you want to delete a scale currently used by a Dictionary Item you will be prompted and asked if you want to lose that Dictionary Item.

-The fretboard is the heart of the app and is where the magic happens!
+The fretboard is the heart of the app and is where the magic happens (it’s also where unwanted bugs are most likely to lurk but we’re always on the lookout and fix them as soon as we find them)!
 Used properly this page should greatly speed up your learning curve and hopefully this rather detailed section will stimulate your musical journey.
 We will now begin the guided tour.